-On March 8, 2022, Ollnova Technologies Limited, a non-practicing entity, filed a patent infringement lawsuit against ecobee in the United States District Court for the Eastern District of Texas (Case No. 22-cv-00072-JRG).
+On March 8, 2022, Ollnova Technologies Limited, a non-practicing entity, filed a patent infringement lawsuit against ecobee Inc. ("ecobee") in the United States District Court for the Eastern District of Texas (Case No. 22-cv-00072-JRG).
 Ollnova claimed that ecobee infringes on four of its patents.
 On October 5, 2023, a jury issued a verdict finding one of Ollnova's patents invalid and that ecobee infringed at least one of the claims of the asserted patents and awarded a lump-sum payment of \$11,500. ecobee filed motions for judgment as a matter of law and intends to appeal any adverse judgment.
-In the first quarter of 2024, the Company recorded an additional reserve of \$1,826 for estimated prejudgment interest.
+In the first quarter of 2024, the Company recorded an additional reserve of \$1,826 for estimated prejudgment interest that will also be part of the appeal.

 On June 9, 2023, Spartronics Vietnam, Inc., a contract manufacturer of Generac Power's clean energy products, filed multiple lawsuits against Generac Power and sub-suppliers accusing Generac Power of fraud, breaching its supply agreement with Spartronics, tortiously interfering with Spartronics' relationships with its sub-suppliers, and requesting a determination of rights under the parties' agreements in state and federal court.
 Spartronics subsequently filed additional third-party complaints against Generac Power raising similar claims and allegations.
 After a court granted Generac Power's motion to compel arbitration, Spartronics filed a demand for arbitration of its claims.
-Generac Power denies the allegations in the complaints, including that Generac Power is responsible for Spartronics purchasing practices, and intends to pursue available claims in connection with the arbitration.
+Generac Power denies the allegations in the complaints, including that Generac Power is responsible for Spartronics purchasing practices, and is pursuing a counterclaim in connection with the arbitration.

 On November 21, 2023, Christopher Walling filed a putative securities class action lawsuit against the Company and certain of its officers in the Western District of Wisconsin and was later appointed lead plaintiff.
 The complaint asserts claims for alleged violation of federal securities law related to statements concerning the Company's financial outlook and the impact of macroeconomic trends on the demand for its products.
 The plaintiff seeks to represent a class of individuals who purchased or otherwise acquired common stock between May 3, 2023, and August 3, 2023, and seeks unspecified compensatory damages and other relief on behalf of a purported class of purchasers of the Company's stock (the "Walling Lawsuit").
-The Company plans to move for dismissal of the recently filed amended complaint, disputes the allegations, and intends to defend itself vigorously in this action.
+The Company moved to dismiss the amended complaint on June 21, 2024, and intends to vigorously defend against the claims in the amended complaint.